 Initially spoke to witness on 8/17/2016.
 She relayed story in some detail.
 She seemed sincere and no reason to believe story was anything but sincere.

 I've been in email contact with witness periodically since initial contact.
-She reports periodic strange knocks and smells in her neighborhood which is nearby the initial reported area.
+She reports periodic strange smells in her neighborhood which is nearby the initial reported area.

 Reported contact area is extremely rugged in close proximity to Yellowstone Park.
 Have not an opportunity to do a field investigation yet.

 This is classic sasquatch behavior: lurking unseen but steadily communicating their presence in various ways.